enheit/jessie-and-friends/commit-changes.md

 So, let's put the cursor on the first line and write the description.

-NOTE: Before adding any information I should mention that usually Git uses Vim as a default editor.
+> NOTE: Before adding any information I should mention that usually Git uses Vim as a default editor.
 You would ask me why I have to make attention on it.
 Because Vim has special unique features.
 One of those features that you are not able to write text directly.
-By default, when you open Vim, it goes with `Normal` mode where each key has special meaning. `w` jumps to the start of the word, `e` jumps to the end of the word and `i` is turns `Insert mode`.
-Insert mode where each key becomes a regular key as we would expect.
-So let's press it.
-The `--INSERT--` word should be shown at the left bottom of the screen.
-After adding the text message below, you need to press `:` and write `wq` (w - write, q - quite) to save changes.
+By default, when you open Vim, it goes with `Normal` mode where each key has special meaning: `w` jumps to the start of the word, `e` jumps to the end of the word and `i` switches to `Insert mode`. `Insert mode` is a mode where each key becomes a regular key as we would expect.
+So let's press the `i` key on the keyboard.
+The `--INSERT--` word should be shown at the left bottom of the screen of your editor.
+After providing a commit description, you need to press `:` and write `wq` (w - write, q - quite) to save changes.

 ```
 Add file with instructions of how to create a tennis ball